The magnificent Gothic Rouen Cathedral has the tallest church spire in France and a wealth of art, history, and architectural details.

 Opening Hours of Rouen Cathedral

-Rouen Cathedral is still a working Roman Catholic church and thus have fairly long opening hours and free admission.
+Rouen Cathedral is still a working Roman Catholic church and thus has fairly long opening hours and free admission.
 Note the closure on Monday mornings and also lunch hour closings during the colder months.

 Rouen Cathedral’s opening hours are: